indem/BLG_413E-Assignment_2/readme.md

 3. Follow the instructions in PS2.

 ## Test
 test/ directory contains a test program.
-In the test, the test proceeds as follows:
+The test proceeds as follows:
 1. Parent creates a child.
 2. The child reports its status and exits.
 3. Parent's nice_inc is updated.